When you’re 9 weeks pregnant, you might be starting to think ahead.

 You might need treatment in hospital, with IV fluids and medication to stop the nausea and vomiting.

 Find out more in our article When Is Morning Sickness Classed As Hyperemesis Gravidarum?

 When you’re 9 weeks pregnant, your baby is developing rapidly, and looks more like a little person.

 In fact, this week your baby is no longer classed as an embryo.

 In week 9 of pregnancy, your baby is now officially a fetus, which is Latin for ‘offspring’.

 Your baby’s facial features are now more distinct.

 Baby’s bones and muscle are visible beneath the thin translucent skin.

-You might even see baby moving arms and legs at 9 weeks pregnant.
+At 9 weeks pregnant, you might even see baby moving arms and legs.